 - Make notes of all comments.
 Use the child’s or young person’s exact words where possible.

 - Save all drawings and artwork.
-This information may needs to be shared with Children’s Social Services and the police.
+This information may need to be shared with Children’s Social Services and the police.

 COVID-19 school closure arrangements for Safeguarding and Child Protection at Kilmorie Primary School

-From 20th March 2020 parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response – who absolutely need to attend.
+From 4th January 2021 parents were asked to keep their children at home, wherever possible, and for schools to remain open only for those children of workers critical to the COVID-19 response – who absolutely need to attend.
 Schools and all childcare providers were asked to provide care for a limited number of children – children who are vulnerable, and children whose parents are critical to the COVID-19 response and cannot be safely cared for at home.
-This addendum of the Kilmorie Safeguarding, and Child Protection policy follows the updated DfE guidance Keeping Children Safe in Education issued on 27th March 2020.
+This addendum of the Kilmorie Safeguarding, and Child Protection policy follows the DfE guidance Keeping Children Safe in Education updated on 1st September 2020.

 The details of our individual safeguarding arrangements are set out in the following areas: